 The Pastor paused for dramatic effect and listened to the subdued music of the orchestra.
 He was smiling inwardly with confident anticipation that tomorrow he would capture the hearts of his congregation and television audience.

-Curtis stepped up to his uncle’s side and smiled as the Pastor had at the lifeless television camera and its imaginary audience.
+Curtis stepped up to his uncle’s side and smiled at their imaginary audience.
 “Write to us, will you?” asked Curtis, as the orchestra played on.
 “Let us know your needs and concerns so we can pray for you.
 And remember: It is only through your generous contributions that those of us at Morehouse Ministries are able to bring you this weekly telecast from Mile High Community Church and proclaim the Good News of Jesus Christ to millions of lost souls, from coast-to-coast.
 Thank you, and may God bless you for standing with us!”

 “Amen and Amen!” chimed the Pastor.